Xe/site/blog/site-to-site-wireguard-part-3-2019-04-11.markdown

 ---
-title: "Site to Site WireGuard: Part 3 - TLS and HTTPS"
+title: "Site to Site WireGuard: Part 3 - Custom TLS Certificate Authority"
 date: 2019-04-11
 ---

-# Site to Site WireGuard: Part 3 - TLS and HTTPS
+# Site to Site WireGuard: Part 3 - Custom TLS Certificate Authority

 This is the third in my Site to Site WireGuard VPN series.
 You can read the other articles here:

 - [Part 1 - Names and Numbers](https://christine.website/blog/site-to-site-wireguard-part-1-2019-04-02)
 - [Part 2 - DNS](https://christine.website/blog/site-to-site-wireguard-part-2-2019-04-07)
-- Part 3 - TLS and HTTPS (this post)
+- Part 3 - Custom TLS Certificate Authority (this post)
 - Setting up additional iOS, macOS, Android and Linux clients
 - Other future fun things (seamless tor2web routing, etc)

-In this article, we are going to create a custom [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority), trust it on iOS and macOS, and then use it for serving a [URL Shortener](https://github.com/Xe/surl) at `https://g.o/`.
-We are going to be using [Caddy](https://caddyserver.com) as our webserver, as it has many useful directives.
+In this article, we are going to create a custom [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority), trust it on iOS and macOS.
+In the next part we will use it for serving a [URL Shortener](https://github.com/Xe/surl) at `https://g.o/`.

 ## What's TLS?